oroinc/documentation/user_guide/marketing.rst

 Marketing functionality is sharpened to organize and monitor marketing campaigns and mailings.

-The four entities are implemented in the OroCRM for the functionality-purposes:
+The following entities are implemented in the OroCRM for the functionality-purposes:

 .. image:: ./img/marketing/marketing_all.png